By Daniel Barnes

 *NOTE: This review was originally published on The Barnesyard in 2006.

-As in Walk the Line, the censored gaps are filled with concert performances (Leon lip-syncs) — The Quasar’s live shows were legendary, but Townsend shoots them with all the electric energy and excitement of a Madison, Wisconsin dinner theater production of Smokey Joe’s Cafe.
-My favorite scene showed a pre-fame Little Richard scraping by as a dishwaher — he’s asked to take out the trash, and lugs what appears to be an empty can out to the curb.
-Apparently, the production wasn’t budgeted for GARBAGE; ironic, since so much of it appears onscreen masquerading as Little Richard’s life.
+As in Walk the Line, the censored gaps are filled with concert performances (Leon lip-syncs).
+The Quasar’s live shows were legendary, but Townsend shoots them with all the electric energy and excitement of a Madison, Wisconsin dinner theater production of Smokey Joe’s Cafe.
+My favorite scene showed a pre-fame Little Richard scraping by as a dishwasher.
+He’s asked to take out the trash, and lugs what appears to be an empty can out to the curb.
+The production wasn’t budgeted for GARBAGE; ironic, since so much of it made it onscreen, masquerading as Little Richard’s life.